Technologies

 Forge1

-The Forge1 uses FFF technology to produce high-density metal parts for direct use after debinding and sintering.
-The printer has an optimized material supply system, a build platform optimized for metal filament printing and hardened nozzles.
-In addition, the Forge1 offers optimized internal print parameters, process control, toolpaths and print calibration specifically designed for metal filaments.
+The Forge1 utilises FFF technology to produce high-density metal parts for direct use after debinding and sintering.
+The printer features an optimised material feed system, a build platform optimised for metal filament printing and hardened nozzles.
+The Forge1 also offers optimised internal print parameters, process control, toolpaths and a print calibration specifically designed for metal filaments.

 Advice